sutharshiv482-coder/Retail-Sales-Dashboard/README.md

 - These states represent key revenue markets and should be prioritized for customer retention, inventory planning, and marketing campaigns.

 ### Customer Segment Value Assessment
-- The most valuable customer segment is the one contributing the highest share of both sales and profit.
+- The most valuable customer segment is the one contributing the highest share of revenue.
 - Further analysis of the top 5 customers can help identify purchasing patterns and opportunities for loyalty programs, personalized promotions, and long-term retention strategies.

 ### Temporal Profit Decline Identification